 At Harvills Hawthorn Primary School, we pride ourselves on the consistent approach to teaching and learning that can be observed across all phases of school.
-This is achieved through our commitment to cutting edge CPD and quality first teaching on a daily basis.
+This is achieved through our commitment to cutting edge, research-based CPD in addition to quality-first teaching on a daily basis.
 Expectations of staff and pupils are high, resulting in good or outstanding progress in all phases.
-There is a universal understanding of what outstanding teaching, learning and assessment should entail.
+There is a universal understanding of what great teaching, learning and assessment should entail.
 These strategies are consistently used throughout school and it is the expectation of leadership that all lessons will include a variety of these to enable learners to reach their full potential.
 Active learning is essential in all aspects of the lesson.
 All staff use the same terminology so that learners develop a knowledge and understanding of the different ways they learn.

-At Harvills, we believe outstanding teaching, learning and assessment must include the following:
+At Harvills, we believe great teaching, learning and assessment must include the following: